micahdbak/nwhacks2023/README.md

  - "post {CONTENT}" takes a string of content and creates a post with it, returning "success" if post was created and "failure" otherwise.

 ### Middle Stage

 After receiving data from program on C, Python prepares the data to send it to JavaScript through Fetch API.

+## AI Post Generator

+CSF uses OpenAI's davinciGPT3 to populate the site with posts that are almost indistinguishable from a real person's.

+Given some basic prompts davinciGPT3 can create whole threads and fill it with comments.

+`bulkcreate.py` allows you to generate as many threads as you want, as well as with include a random amount of comments, given a prompt.

+`proceduralgen.py`, when run, periodically comments on posts to emulate an active site, taking into account the contexts of the post